icdocsoc/ichack/docs/directory-structure/server/routes.md

 POST /removeInvite --> {teamId: string} removes that entry from team_invites table. "hacker" POST /removeUser/:userId --> Leader can remove a user from a team. "hacker" POST /removeUser --> authenticated hacker can remove themselves from the team. "hacker"

+## QR (/qr)

+POST / --> creates a entry in the db linking a user id to a qr code uuid "hacker" GET /:uuid --> gets the profile of a user from a given uuid "volunteer, admin" DELETE / --> deletes an entry from the db by uuid "god"